Columbia-ICSL/FeverScreening-Edge/README.md

 `wget ftp://mama.indstate.edu/linux/tree/tree-1.6.0.tgz`\
 `tar xzvf tree-1.6.0.tgz`\
 `cd tree-1.6.0`\
-`make && sudo make install`
+You need to enter your password for the following command `make && sudo make install`

 Download this repository to local directory and install the dependencies.\